reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 ## Listening to an Application Event

-Now that you know how to create and publish a custom event.
-Let us see how to start listening to the event.
+Now that you know how to create and publish a custom event, let us see how to start listening to the event.
 An event can have multiple listeners doing different work based on the application requirement.
-By default spring events are synchronous it blocks until all listeners finish processing the event.
+By default spring events are synchronous, it blocks until all listeners finish processing the event.

 There are two ways to define a listener.
 One with `@EventListener` annotation and another by implementing `ApplicationListener`.